Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-700 rats and 56 dogs were used as part of Operation Upshot-Knothole (PROJECT 4.2) to test air blast exposure from nuclear weapons on animals.
+Seven hundred rats and 56 dogs were used as part of Operation Upshot-Knothole (PROJECT 4.2) to test air blast exposure from nuclear weapons on animals.
 The animals were so destroyed by the blast no reliable data was gathered.

 In 1953, the City of Niagara Falls bought a plot of land called "Love Canal" for $1 from a chemical company (Hooker Chemical Company, now Occidental Chemical Corporation) that had used the area as a dump.
 Despite warnings from the company, a school was built on the land.
 From 1974-1978, 56% of children in the area were born with birth defects.

-Jean Robic cheated in the Tour de France by adding a lead filled water bottle at the summit of a mountain so he could descend faster.
+Jean Robic cheated in the Tour de France by adding a lead-filled water bottle at the summit of a mountain so he could descend faster.

 Duncan Hamilton won the grueling 1953 Le Mans car race completely inebriated.

 A US Scientist named Frank Olsen was administered LSD without his knowledge as part of the MKULTRA program.
 A week later, Olsen ended up dead.
-The CIA claimed Olsen jumped from a hotel window, but later paid his family $750K and a second autopsy revealed he was likely assassinated.
+The CIA claimed Olsen jumped from a hotel window, but later paid his family $750K, and a second autopsy revealed he was likely assassinated.

 All radios manufactured in the US between 1953 and 1963 had a white triangle on the dial at 640 AM to indicate where Civil Defense information would be broadcast.

-Piltdown Man, an archeologoical find from 1912, was exposed as a forgery, consisting of the lower jawbone of an orangutan combined with the skull of a fully developed, modern man.
+Piltdown Man, an archeological find from 1912, was exposed as a forgery, consisting of the lower jawbone of an orangutan combined with the skull of a fully developed, modern man.
 The theory of Evolution took several steps back with this scandal.

 Country Pop Star Death: Hank Williams (drugs and alcohol poisoning)